genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis.md

 ![Variance explained.](images/R/adjusting_with_factor_analysis-tmp-variance_explained-1.png)

-Further exploration, shows that the first six or so PC seem to be at least partially driven by date:
+Further exploration shows that the first six or so PC seem to be at least partially driven by date:

 ```r
 mypar(3,4)